Getting Your Kids Eating Healthy Food

-By becoming Mindful about the Food You Eat!
-What and How you feed your Children will give YOU and YOUR Family the very Foundation for Optimal Health and Vitality!!!!
+What and How you feed your Children will give YOU and YOUR Family the very Foundation for Optimal Health and Vitality!

 Then as you began to introduce them to food how fussy they seem to become or did they?

-The truth is that there taste buds are developing and this takes a lifetime of implementing different foods at different stages.
-If you think back to when you were a kid and the foods you didn’t like but as you became older some of these foods you began to like and include them into your daily eating regime.
+The truth is that children’s taste buds are developing, meaning that something that they may not like today, doesn’t mean that they will not like it tomorrow.
+As you may well be aware from your own growing up.
+Developing and the change of our taste buds, is a lifetime of implementing different foods at different stages.
+Thinking back to when you were a kid and the foods you didn’t like but as you became older some of these foods you began to like and include them into your daily eating regime.